 - Coordinate a course rhythm using templates (see option 3).

 Consider how you can structure learning activities and interactions within the rhythm of your course.
-The figure above is one of four rhythm chart examples that you can download as an excel file.
-These charts show you how an online course can be organized to provide a weekly rhythm and clear expectations for your students.
+The figure above is one of four rhythm chart examples that you can download as an Excel file.
+These charts show how an online course can be organized to provide a weekly rhythm and clear expectations for your students.
 Thank you to Professor Dietram Scheufele and Instructional Designer Kevin Thompson for the above example.